History Classic Matches Results Collectibles

 Although mainly wrestled as a "bad guy" in 1968 turned good for a short time.

-IN 1962 won the UNITED states TITLE from NICK BOCKWINKLE and held the title till November 1965; held title for over 3 1/2 years” note: would lose title for short periods of time during that time period.
+IN 1962 won the UNITED states TITLE from NICK BOCKWINKEL and held the title till November 1965; held title for over 3 1/2 years” note: would lose title for short periods of time during that time period.
 Lost title to KILLER KOWALSKI.

 Famous wrestling finishing move was "The Slash"